 Christopher Hird is the founder and managing director of Dartmouth Films, who specialise in the production and distribution of documentaries which aim to have an impact.
 One of Dartmouth's first productions - The End of the Line (2009) - pioneered this genre of filmmaking.
-Recent films have included Josh Appignanesi's My Extinction (2023), Edinburgh Film Festival selected Women Behind the Wheel (2022) and Bank Job (2021), which premiered at Hot Docs.
-Last year Dartmouth won the Big
+Recent films have included Lorna Tucker's Someone's Daughter, Someone's Son (2024) Josh Appignanesi's My Extinction (2023) and Edinburgh Film Festival selected Women Behind the Wheel (2022).
+This year he was one of the producers of Dan Edelstyn and Hilary Powell's Sheffield DocFest selected Power Station.
+He is a former chair of the Sheffield DocFest, was the founding chair of Doc

-Screen Award for best documentary campaign of the year.
-Christopher Hird is a former chair of the Sheffield DocFest, was the founding chair of Doc Society and served for six years as a trustee of the Grierson Trust.
-He is currently the chair of the Ethical Journalism Network and Picture People and is a trustee of the Wincott Foundation.
+Society and served for six years as a trustee of the Grierson Trust.
+He is currently a trustee of the Wincott Foundation and Picture People MSP.